shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 ## Level 26 -> 27

-This looks like another repeat of a level we did earlier where we were given a binary program that executes commands as another user.
+This looks like a repeat of a level we did earlier where we were given a binary program that executes commands as another user.
 We will use the program to spawn a shell as the user and then we can proceed from there.
 Again, this is a repeat of an earlier level.

 ```
 bandit26@bandit:~$ ./bandit27-do